 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
 A contract's transaction price is allocated to each performance obligation identified in the arrangement based on the relative standalone selling price of each distinct good or service in the contract and recognized as revenue when, or as, the performance obligation is satisfied.
-The primary method used to estimate the standalone selling price is the adjusted market assessment approach, under which we evaluate the market and estimate a price that a customer would be willing to pay for the goods and services we provide.
+The primary method used to estimate the standalone selling price is the adjusted market assessment approach, under which the Foundation evaluates the market and estimates a price that a customer would be willing to pay for the goods and services the Foundation provides.